oneSALTycracker/howto-bash-pavlovrcon/README.md

 #First be aware that connecting and disconnecting a lot can hurt server preformance

-#first you need to make a bash script
+#first you need to make a shell script

 <p>
 nano /home/steam/test.sh